parryc/thevoid/templates/leflan/language_azeri.md

 If a suffix which begins with a vowel is added to a word that ends in `q` or `k`, that final consonant changes to `ğ` and `y`, respectively.
 For example, `uşaq-ın-dır` → `uşağındır:is the child's`.

+Note that _k_ may not change to _y_ if it is the end of the root of a verb.
+For example, in _Məndən əl çəkə bilərsən!_, we see it is _çəkə_, not _çəyə_, as one might expect.

 **Based on final consonant of a verbal root**

 If a verbal root ends in `t` and is followed by a suffix that begins with a vowel, the final consonant will change to `d`.
 Thus, `gedirəm:I'm going` (rather than `getirəm`).
 There are some exceptions to this, see EA, pg 86.